tavisrudd/polyglot-docker-tutorial/README.md

 * application packaging and configuration

 #### 6. Processes & Supervision (30min)
-* Docker's single process philosphy
+* Docker's single process philosophy
 * versus more traditional vm-like init + procs
 * tradeoffs and use cases for each
 * process supervision within and between containers